 My Advice – Make sure you are honest, not only in your personal life, but also in your professional life.
 Your job will require persuasion, make sure you do it honestly and not deceptively.

-Micah 6:8 – What does the LORD require of you?
+Micah 6:8 – He has showed you, O man, what is good.
+And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.
 (NIV 1978)

 My Musings – God’s requirements for His people are not a burden.
 They are in fact what we really want for ourselves.
 To be treated justly, to be shown mercy and to not be subjected to arrogance.
 What we want for ourselves, we should be willing to show others.

 My Advice – Walk with God.
 It should produce justice, mercy and humility in your character.
 Character is the only thing you can take out of this life into the next, so make it count while you are here.

 Jonah 4:3 – “I knew that You are a gracious and compassionate God, slow to anger and abounding in love, a God who relents from sending calamity.”
 (NIV 1978)

 My Musing – Many times we feel that God is just waiting to come down hard on us.
 He would rather not have to do that.
 His grace and compassion is greater than anything we could do, and if we confess our sin and return to Him, He will relent from bringing harsh discipline into our lives.

 My Advice – Thank God often for the grace, love and compassion He shows you.
 Be especially thankful following times of rebellion, after you’ve returned to Him.
 You can never know how much calamity He may have spared you from because you’ve retuned to Him.